salt-formulas/salt-formula-helm/README.rst

 `tiller_installed`
 ------------------

-Optionally installs a Tiller deployment to the kubernetes cluster per the `helm:client:tiller:install` pillar value.
+Optionally installs a Tiller deployment to the Kubernetes cluster per the `helm:client:tiller:install` pillar value.
 If the pillar value is set to install tiller to the cluster, the version of the tiller installation will match the version of the Helm client installed per the `helm:client:version`